supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 3. Eliminate all the redundant FDs.
 4. Stop when no more extraneous attribute is on the LHS or no more redundant FD is present.
 > [!note] Steps 2 and 3 can be done in any order.

+## Redundancies due to FDs
+> [!lecture] Lecture-9B

+- Trivial FDs do not create redundancies as they always hold.
+- Non-trivial FDs in which LHS is NOT a super key may create redundancies in the database.
+- Non-trivial FDs with super key as LHS never create redundancies in the database.

+## Redundancies due to MVDs
+- When there are more than one "many-many" relationships in a single relation, then it creates Multi-valued Dependency.